suxuekun/libpyiotcloud/README.md

 ### Email/SMS Notifications

-    1. Device can trigger Notification Manager to send email or SNS via Amazon Pinpoint (or Amazon SNS) device -> messagebroker -> notificationmanager -> pinpoint
+    1. Device can trigger Notification Manager to send email/SMS via Amazon Pinpoint device -> messagebroker -> notificationmanager -> pinpoint
     2. Notification manager subscribes to topic "server/deviceid/trigger_notifications" Once it receives a message on this topic, it will trigger Amazon Pinpoint to send the email or SMS.